 - Rattling or Vibrating: Rattling or vibration noises are commonly caused by the cover of your motor coming loose.
 If simply tightening the cover does not fix the problem, a professional will need to investigate further.

 - Banging: If you hear a banging noise as your garage door opens or closes, it may be a result of the motor limits needing to be adjusted to better control the limits of operation.

 - Rumbling: Rumbling is commonly related to torsion springs, which like hinges and rollers, require regular lubrication to operate smoothly.
 It’s typically easy to identify this problem as the rumbling noise is usually heard constantly throughout the door’s cycle.

 - Grunting or Thumping: While the noise can be tough to explain, a grunt or thump-like sound as your garage door stops abruptly can be a sign of a broken spring.
 This is a very common issue that a garage door expert can handle with ease.

 - Crashing: On a busy day, we may forget to open our garage door entirely before trying to enter or exit our garage.
 Trust us when we say it happens more often than you think!
 If you find yourself in this predicament, our team of garage door professionals is here to help.

-Most noises you encounter with your garage can be handled with simple adjustments and maintenance, though larger issues may require repairs or replacements.
-If your garage door is making noises and you are unsure how to determine or resolve the issue, visit our website to learn more or give us a call to speak with a member of our professional garage door team.
+Most noises you encounter with your garage can be handled with simple adjustments and maintenance, though more significant issues may require repairs or replacements.
+If your garage door is making noises and you are unsure how to determine or resolve the issue, visit our website to learn more or contact us today to speak with a member of our professional garage door team.